Old Hotel /Taverns along Dundas Street East Start Auto and Rewrap

 Freshco at Dundas and Parliament is a good example of multi storey housing with commercial development on the ground floor.
-Daniels Corporation the builders of the New Regent Park recently been awarded the 2012 Tarion Award in the High Rise Builder of the Year. for details visit Tarion's website http://www.tarion.com/About-Tarion/Tarion-Awards-of-Excellence/Pages/default.aspx
+Daniels Corporation, the builders of the New Regent Park, was awarded the 2012 Tarion Award in the High Rise Builder of the Year.
+For details visit Tarion's website http://www.tarion.com/About-Tarion/Tarion-Awards-of-Excellence/Pages/default.aspx

-The old hotel on the north west corner (see above left) is a good solid building surrounded by a mishmash of commercial buildings to the north and the east.
-There are many old hotel/ taverns in the area that could and should be incorporated into new mid rise buildings around the perimeter.
+The old hotel on the north west corner of Dundas and Parliament (see above left) is a good solid building surrounded by a mishmash of commercial buildings to the north and the west.
+There are many old hotel/ taverns in the area that could and should be incorporated into new uses and development projects.

 Dundas Street has more than its share of low end rentals, rooming houses and group homes.
 There is very little owner occupied housing other than the Imperial Optical Condos between Ontario and Seaton.
 An improvement plan for the area should encourage some condo conversions of existing properties along the strip.

 The intersections of Berkeley, Ontario and Seaton all have interesting commercial buildings with wide boulevards on the corners that could lend themselves to a variety of shops or businesses.
-The two storey building housing Start Auto and Rewrap Upholstery sits on a large lot which will no doubt be building interest to developers.
-Maybe a new low rise incorporating incorporating mixed housing and commercial lofts while still incorporating Start auto and Rewrap on the ground floor?
-We do not want to neighborhood these successful neighbourhood businesses.
+The two storey building that houses Start Auto and Rewrap Upholstery sits on a large lot which will do doubt be building interest to developers -- maybe a new low rise incorporating mixed housing and commercial lofts which would still accommodate Start Auto and Rewrap on the ground floor.
+We do not want to loose these successful neighborhood businesses.

 The Seaton to Sherbourne blocks are in need of some more serious improvements.
 There is very little along this block that relates to the residential side streets around it.
 The intersection of Dundas and Sherbourne is routinely noted as one of the most dangerous corners in the city.
 No doubt those statistics take in the problematic hostels and social housing buildings in the immediate area.
 With the increased pedestrian traffic between the downtown core and the new Regent Park, we should see improvements in the commercial properties along this stretch.
 There is also the potential for Ryerson University and George Brown College expanding into the Sherbourne/Dundas area.
 The Garden District to the West of our area has challenges around George Street and Filmore's Tavern/Hotel and changes there could dramatically improve Dundas Street East.